solana-labs/solana/docs/src/developing/programming-model/accounts.md

 ## Read-only

-Transactions can mark some accounts as _read-only accounts_.
+Transactions can [indicate](transactions.md#message-header-format) that some of the accounts it references be treated as _read-only accounts_ in order to enable parallel account processing between transactions.
 The runtime permits read-only accounts to be read concurrently by multiple programs.
 If a program attempts to modify a read-only account, the transaction is rejected by the runtime.

 ## Executable

-If an account is marked "executable" in its metadata, it can be used by a _loader_ to run programs.
-For example, a BPF-compiled program is marked executable by the BPF loader during deployment once the loader has determined that the BPF bytecode in the account's data is valid.
-No program is allowed to modify the contents of an executable account once deployed and executable mark is permanent.
+If an account is marked "executable" in its metadata then it is considered a program which can be executed by including the account's public key an instruction's [program id](transactions.md#program-id).
+Accounts are marked as executable during a successful program deployment process by the loader that owns the account.
+For example, during BPF program deployment, once the loader has determined that the BPF bytecode in the account's data is valid, the loader permanently marks the program account as executable.
+Once executable, the runtime enforces that the account's data (the program) is immutable.

 ## Creating